Kyoto Itinerary 4 Days: A City of a Million Temples

 But when I was in Kyoto, it sure felt like a million.

-Even before I set foot in the city, I was so overwhelmed with how many temples, shrines, gardens, and museums there were to see in the city that I went CRAZY trying to plan my trip.
+Even before I set foot in the city, I was so overwhelmed by the number of temples, shrines, gardens, and museums there were to see that I went crazy trying to plan my trip.

-And like Tokyo, Kyoto’s attractions are spread out all over the city, so it was tricky figuring out how to see everything I wanted to see in 4 days.
+Like Tokyo, Kyoto’s attractions are spread out all over the city, so it was tricky to figure out how to see everything I wanted to see in four days.

-So I’ve developed this 4-day Kyoto itinerary.
-Hopefully, you’ll avoid going crazy trying to plan your trip and it’ll make your first time in Kyoto easy and stress-free.
+So, I’ve developed this 4-day Kyoto itinerary.
+Hopefully, it will prevent you from going crazy trying to plan your trip and make your first time in Kyoto easy and stress-free.

 Four days is the perfect amount of time to see the main attractions in Kyoto.
 But if you want to take some day trips to nearby cities like Nara, Himeji, Osaka, or even Hiroshima, you can easily add a few more days to this itinerary.